On Optimal Regularization Parameters via Bilevel Learning: Main results

-to deduce positivity of $\hat\alpha$.
-If we are in the denoising setting and condition \eqref{eq:heuristic-reg-cond} is satisfied, we immediately get that \eqref{eq:our-theory} is also satisfied by the non-negativity of the Bregman distance and noticing that $\lin\reg(x,x)=\reg(x)$.
-Figure \ref{subfig:bregman} illustrates the linearisation for a simple choice of regularizer.
-Figure \ref{subfig:theory_better} compares, for a fixed $\xtrue,$ how the regions of $\xo$ for which condition \eqref{eq:heuristic-reg-cond} and condition \eqref{eq:our-theory} are satisfied differ.
+where $B:= (\op^T\op)^{-1},$ to deduce that $0$ is not a solution to \eqref{eq:bilevel}.
+A full statement of the result is provided in Theorem~\ref{thm:expec}.
+Since $\op$ is injective, $\op^T\op$ is invertible and $\xo$ is the unique least-squares solution and so \eqref{eq:our-theory} is well-defined.
+An injective forward operator captures various relevant applications, such as certain convolutions and the Radon transform \cite{Markoe2006RadonTransform,Gestur2006IXtRt}.
+If we are in the denoising setting and \eqref{eq:heuristic-reg-cond} is satisfied, we immediately get that \eqref{eq:our-theory} is also satisfied by the non-negativity of the Bregman distance.
+Figure~\ref{subfig:theory_better} compares, for a fixed $\xtrue$ and denoising application, how the region of possible $\xo$ for which \eqref{eq:heuristic-reg-cond} and \eqref{eq:our-theory} are satisfied differ.
+Figure~\ref{subfig:bregman} provides a geometric interpretation of the new condition for a non-denoising application.

-We now provide a motivating example illustrating that condition \eqref{eq:our-theory} can completely characterise positivity of optimal parameters. \begin{example} Consider the denoising setting with Tikhonov regularization, $\reg = \frac{1}{2}\norm{\cdot}^2,$ and a single data sample.
-In this setting the lower level solution is given analytically as $\xa = \ynoise/(1+\alpha).$ Further, assume that $\norm{\ynoise}\neq 0$ and $\langle\ynoise,\xtrue\rangle\neq0.$ Now, solutions will occur either at boundary points of $[0,\infty],$ or in the interior.
-Evaluation of the upper level at the left boundary point yields
+We now provide a motivating example illustrating that \eqref{eq:our-theory} can completely characterize whether $0$ is a solution to \eqref{eq:bilevel}. \begin{example} Consider the denoising setting with Tikhonov regularization, $\reg = \frac{1}{2}\norm{\cdot}^2,$ and a single data sample.
+In this setting the lower level solution is given analytically as $\xa = \ynoise/(1+\alpha).$ Further, assume that $\norm{\ynoise}\neq 0,$ $\langle\ynoise,\xtrue\rangle >0,$ and a solution to \eqref{eq:bilevel} exists.
+We claim that $0$ is not a minimum if and only if $\eqref{eq:our-theory}$ is satisfied.